BCDevOps/backup-container/README.md

 ### Backup Storage Volume
-The recommended storage class for the backup volume is `nfs-storage`.
+The recommended storage class for the backup volume is `nfs-backup`.
 This class of storage **cannot** be auto-provisioned through the use of a deployment template.
-The `PersistentVolumeClaim` declared in the supplied deployment template for the *backup volume* will purposely fail to properly provision and wire an `nfs-storage` volume if published before you manually provision your `nfs-storage` claim.
+The `PersistentVolumeClaim` declared in the supplied deployment template for the *backup volume* will purposely fail to properly provision and wire an `nfs-backup` volume if published before you manually provision your `nfs-backup` claim.

 When using `nfs-storage` you will need to provision your claims **before** you publish your deployment configuration, through either the [service catalog](https://github.com/BCDevOps/provision-nfs-apb#provision-via-gui-catalog) using the [BC Gov NFS Storage](https://github.com/BCDevOps/provision-nfs-apb/blob/master/docs/usage-gui.md) wizard, or by using the [svcat cli](https://github.com/BCDevOps/provision-nfs-apb#provision-via-svcat-cli).